What are some other things gay and bi guys might want to know about condoms?

 Condoms don’t work if they’re broken or if they slip off.
 It may sound obvious, but condoms also don’t work if you don’t use them.
 They don’t work if you put them on partway through the fucking, or if you take them off early.
 If you find that it’s hard for you to stick to using condoms, think about using them with PrEP or undetectable viral load.

-Condoms stop the transmission of some STIs like gonnorhea and chlamydia for oral and anal sex.
+Condoms stop the transmission of some STIs like gonorrhea and chlamydia for oral and anal sex.
 Other STIs, like HPV and herpes are transmitted from skin to skin, so if there is a sore or other infected area that the condom doesn’t cover, transmission is possible.
+This also applies to MPOX (monkeypox), which can be passed on through respiratory droplets (including kissing) or contact with sores in places a condom doesn’t cover.
+MPOX sores can be anywhere on the body.
+Learn more about MPOX here.

 What else can I do to make condoms work better?

-Taking PrEP or having an undetectable viral load combines extremely well with condoms, taking one already effective approach and combining it with another for a near certain approach to HIV prevention.
+Taking PrEP or having an undetectable viral load combines extremely well with condoms, taking one already effective approach and combining it with another is a great was to stop both HIV and STIs.

 What if the guy I’m hooking up with doesn’t want to use a condom?